Videos

 People expect something strict, “clean”, maybe a little obsessive and think that my shopping cart is packed with kale, quinoa, and plain chicken breast.

-The truth?
-I don’t prescribe diets to my clients, and I don’t follow one either.
+The truth is that I don’t prescribe diets to my clients, and I don’t follow one either.

 Instead, my approach to food is rooted in balance, variety, and real, whole foods, with one key principle always at the center: moderation.